-- South Derbyshire forms part of the wider Derby Housing Market Area, which includes the City of Derby, most of Amber Valley, Derbyshire Dales and East Staffordshire and the western part of Erewash. - This report concentrates on the three housing sub-market areas within the District of South Derbyshire; the Derby Fringe, the North West Fringe and the Swadlincote and South Fringe. - These sub-market areas are defined by household demand and preference for housing; including local house prices and house price changes and household migration patterns and employment opportunities.
+- This report concentrates on the three housing sub-market areas within the District of South Derbyshire, the Derby Fringe, the North West Fringe and the Swadlincote and South Fringe. - These sub-market areas are defined by household demand and preference for housing including local house prices and house price changes and household migration patterns and commuting patterns.

-Figure 1: Housing Sub-Market Areas of Derby Fringe, North West and Swadlincote and South
+Figure 1: Housing Sub-Markets Areas of Derby Fringe, North West and Swadlincote and South